Indians beat Cubs 4-0, lose Civale to finger injury

-CHICAGO (AP) — Bobby Bradley and Josh Naylor homered, helping the Cleveland Indians overcome the loss of Aaron Civale during a 4-0 victory over the Chicago Cubs on Monday night.
+Cleveland lost another starter when Aaron Civale exited with a finger injury Monday night, but Bobby Bradley and Josh Naylor homered to lead the Indians to a 4-0 victory over the Chicago Cubs.

-Civale, who leads the majors with 10 wins, exited with two out in the fifth inning because of a right middle finger injury.
-The right-hander had a 3-2 count on Eric Sogard when he was visited by manager Terry Francona and a trainer.
+Civale, who leads the majors with 10 wins, left with two out in the fifth inning because of a right middle finger injury.
+The right-hander had a 3-2 count on Eric Sogard when he was visited by Francona and a trainer.

+“The tip of his finger was bothering him, so we didn’t mess around with that,” Francona said.
+“We just got him out of there.”

-The loss of Civale would be a big blow to Cleveland, already missing ace Shane Bieber and right-hander Zach Plesac due to injuries.
+Francona said the team wants to have Civale see hand specialist Dr. Thomas Graham as soon as possible.
+Any prolonged absence for the 26-year-old pitcher would be a big blow for Cleveland, already missing ace Shane Bieber and right-hander Zach Plesac due to injuries.

+“Rather than feel sorry for ourselves, we’ll just try to figure it out the best we can,” Francona said.

 Naylor finished with two hits as the Indians improved to 2-2 on a nine-game road trip.
 They moved within two games of the idle White Sox for the top spot in the AL Central.